 METHOD:

-In a heavy-bottomed stock pan, combine the vinegar, brown sugar, onion, jalapeno pepper, ginger, mustard seeds, lemon (or orange) zest, cinnamon stick, salt, allspice, cloves, and pepper flakes, and bring the mixture to a boil.
+In a large, heavy-bottomed stockpot, combine the vinegar, brown sugar, onion, jalapeño, ginger, mustard seeds, zest, cinnamon stick, salt, allspice, cloves, and red pepper flakes.
+Bring the mixture to a boil over medium-high heat, stirring occasionally.

-Reduce heat to medium and cook, stirring often, until the mixture thickens and is reduced by half.
-The mixture should be a thick syrup.
+Reduce heat to medium and cook uncovered, stirring often, until the mixture thickens and is reduced by about half.
+The liquid should become syrupy and glossy.

-Add the golden raisins and figs and cook gently until the figs are very soft and beginning to fall apart and most of the liquid evaporates about 30 minutes.
+Stir in the golden raisins and figs. Continue cooking gently for about 25–30 minutes, or until the figs are soft, beginning to break down, and most of the liquid has evaporated.
 Remove and discard the cinnamon stick.

 YIELD: 5 pints